 Place2Be provides emotional and therapeutic support to children in schools, working alongside school leaders, teachers and parents.

-Ahead of the engagement, Kensington Palace said,” The Duchess will use the visit to learn more about the training provided and research conducted by Place2Be around children’s mental health, which is key part of her work to support mothers, teachers and parents in order to ensure children have the best possible start in life.”
+Ahead of the engagement, Kensington Palace said,” The Duchess will use the visit to learn more about the training provided and research conducted by Place2Be around children’s mental health, which is a key part of her work to support mothers, teachers, and parents in order to ensure children have the best possible start in life.”

 Throughout the morning, the guests and supporters had been getting hands-on experience of Place2Be and The Art Room’s work.
-Place2Be was merged to another patronage of Duchess – The Art Room in this January.
+Place2Be was merged to another patronage of The Duchess – The Art Room this January.

 The Duchess of Cambridge in another @SeraphineLtd dress as the arrives to open the new headquarters of @Place2Be pic.twitter.com/xPalMlNmhi